The week ending Nov. 14, a total of 38,060 Texans filed initial applications for unemployment relief.

 Here’s how many Texans are filing for unemployment relief

-The week ending September 12, a total of 49,644 Texans filed initial applications for unemployment relief.
-This is the lowest number of weekly initial applications filed since mid-March.
-Since mid-March, nearly 3.5 million Texans have applied for unemployment insurance, more than in all of 2019.
+The week ending Oct.
+17, a total of 50,819 Texans filed initial applications for unemployment relief.
+Since mid-March, nearly 3.7 million Texans have applied for unemployment insurance, more than in all of 2019.
 The Texas Tribune is tracking the number of out-of-work Texans filing for unemployment relief with the Texas Workforce Commission each week.